grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/use-the-api.md

 In the `@grafana/plugin-e2e` package, classes represent pages or components in Grafana.
 Their purpose is to encapsulate common UI operations in one place.
 They also handle UI deviations between different versions of Grafana.

-Classes are exported by the package, but they're are also exposed through the Playwright API via so called [fixtures](https://playwright.dev/docs/test-fixtures).
+The package exports classes, but the classes are also exposed through the Playwright API via so called [fixtures](https://playwright.dev/docs/test-fixtures).

 ## Fixtures